George Griswold

 George R. Griswold (December 31, 1794 – April 5, 1857) was an American politician and the tenth lieutenant governor of Michigan.

-Early life

 Griswold was born in the U.S. state of New York and later moved to Detroit, Michigan and practiced law.
+Griswold died on board USS Dolphin off the African coast just over two years after leaving office.

 Career

 Griswold served as clerk of the first Michigan House of Representatives in 1835.
 He was register of deeds from 1837 to 1841 and clerk of Wayne County from 1843 to 1847.
 In 1839 he became owner and publisher of the Detroit Morning Post, and he became State Printer.
 He later served in the Michigan Senate from Detroit (1st District) from 1848 until 1849 and again in 1853 when he served as president pro tempore.